Azure/terraform/quickstart/101-front-door-premium-storage-blobs-private-link/readme.md

 # Azure Front Door Premium with blob origin and Private Link

-This template deploys an [Azure Front Door Premium profile](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_profile) with an Azure Storage blob container origin, using a private endpoint to access the storage account.
+This quickstart deploys an [Azure Front Door Premium profile](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_profile) with an Azure Storage blob container origin, using a private endpoint to access the storage account.

 ## Architecture